Jennifer Hoffmann, MD

 HEALTH DISPARITIES IN PEDIATRIC MENTAL HEALTH CONDITIONS

 Significant disparities exist among children with respect to the quality, accessibility, and outcomes of the mental health care they receive.
 This line of work aims to improve outcomes for youth with emergency mental health conditions by identifying health disparities and studying the influence of health policy on mental health.
 Using death certificate data from the Centers for Disease Control and U.S. Census data, Dr. Hoffmann demonstrated an association between county-level poverty and pediatric suicide in the United States.
 She found that children living in counties with a high poverty concentration are particularly at risk for death by firearm suicide.
 In a study using the Nationwide Emergency Department Sample database, she demonstrated that youth are more likely to visit the emergency department for self-harm in rural areas compared to urban areas of the United States.
-Dr. Hoffmann is currently engaged in research to study the association of mental health provider shortages and youth suicides.
+Dr. Hoffmann also found that U.S. counties with shortages of mental health providers have higher youth suicide rates.

 Featured Grants